Big thank you to Gravastar for sending the P9 to review!

 You can listen to music and get trashed at the same time.
 Who knew?

-I must have clicked the button hundreds of times already, and it still works just as well as the first time.
+I must have clicked the button hundreds of times since first receiving these, and it still works just as well as the first time.

 I will warn you though, it’s really, REALLY addicting.